aisamanra/haddock-cheatsheet/README.md

+![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)

+# Important note

-**Important note**: this cheatsheet has been migrated into the [official Haddock repo](https://github.com/haskell/haddock/tree/ghc-8.10/doc/cheatsheet) and can also be viewed [in the Haddocks for Haddocks](https://hackage.haskell.org/package/haddock).
+This cheatsheet has been migrated into the [official Haddock repo](https://github.com/haskell/haddock/tree/ghc-8.10/doc/cheatsheet) and can also be viewed [in the Haddocks for Haddocks](https://hackage.haskell.org/package/haddock).
 Please track the version there for any changes or updates.

-![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)

 # Haddock Markup Quick Reference